IanCouto/mocked-analytics/docs/README.md

-# Analytics
+# Mocked Analytics

-App in VTEX IO designed to provide live products data.
+App in VTEX IO designed to provide _mocked_ live products data.

 ### How it works?

+Run `vtex link` and use the route provided to get a mocked data.